Extending APIs¤

 class MyExtension(griffe.Extension):

-def on_module_members(self, mod: griffe.Module, **kwargs) -> None:
+def on_module(self, mod: griffe.Module, **kwargs) -> None:

-logger.info("Doing some work on module %s and its members", mod.path)
+logger.info("Doing some work on module %s", mod.path)

 Full example¤

-The following example shows how one could write a "dynamic docstrings" extension that dynamically import objects that declare their docstrings dynamically, to improve support for such docstrings.
+The following example shows how one could write a "dynamic docstrings" extension that dynamically imports objects that declare their docstrings dynamically, to improve support for such docstrings.
 The extension is configurable to run only on user-selected objects.

 Package structure (or just write your extension in a local script):